zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

 Version 2.0
 -------------
-2016-06-21
+2016-06-22

 3DS Max
   Added Max 2017 Support

 Maya
-  Added Maya 2016.5 Support.
-Switched the Domemaster3D for Maya 2016/2016.5 installer options from using a Maya.env approach to a Domemaster3D.mod file.
+  Added Maya 2016.5 Support

+  Switched the Domemaster3D for Maya 2016.5-2013 installer options from using a Maya.env approach to a Domemaster3D.mod file.
   Updated the Domemaster3D Menus

   Added the "DOMEMASTER3D_MAYA_REALTIME_FOV" attribute to the Domemaster3D.mod Module file.

   Added DomeViewer image projection support for the Facebook 360 Pyramid, LG360 Camera, and the Samsung Gear 360 Camera image projections.

-  Updated the Dome Diagnostics script.
+  Updated the Dome Diagnostics script

 Version 1.9.3
 -------------